lsst-tstn/tstn-020/index.rst

 ..
 TODO: Add example on how to launch script from LOVE interface

-If working with an individual CSC, which as an operator would be a rare occurrence, default CSC configurations are loaded simply by transitioning the CSC via:
+If working with an individual CSC, which should be a special case, default CSC configurations are loaded simply by transitioning the CSC via:

 .. code-block:: python